Masaaki Imai: Life & Work

 In 1986, Imai published Kaizen, The Key to Japan's Competitive Success, which was an instant global bestseller, firmly embedding the word kaizen in the corporate lexicon.
 It was the first book to introduce the Lean philosophy to the world.
-His firsthand account is based on his close associations and travels with Shoichiro Toyoda and Taichi Ohno and reveals the secrets behind the success of Toyota and other Japanese companies.
+His firsthand account is based on his close associations and travels with Shoichiro Toyoda and Taichi Ohno.
+He studied from the success of Toyota and other Japanese companies and summarized and revealed the comprehensive business strategy as kaizen.

 Mr. Imai’s sequel book on this subject, Gembakaizen: A Commonsense, Low-cost Approach to Management, was published in 1997.
 This book uses relevant case studies to detail 21 practical kaizen management practices, including methodologies and tools to apply where the real action occurs.
 The result: greater productivity, quality, and profits achieved with minimal cost and time.

 In keeping with his philosophy of never-ending Continuous Improvement, Mr. Imai founded Kaizen Institute in 1985, a global management consulting firm promoting kaizen and lean practices.
 The concept of kaizen is to make simple, common-sense improvements and refinements to critical end-to-end business processes- supporting the overall CI strategy of the organization.
 Today, companies around the world have used kaizen for greater productivity, speed, quality, and profits with minimal cost, time, and effort to get results and to become recognized industry leaders.
 Masaaki Imai continues to play a significant role as the Ambassador and visionary of the organization while actively participating.

 In November 1998, Masaaki Imai received the Asia-Pacific Human Resource Development.
 Award in recognition of his immense contribution to business efficiency and productivity through the application of the philosophy of step-by-step improvement.
 In June 1999, he received the Shingo Research and Professional Research Prize for his book Gembakaizen.
 In 2010, he was awarded the first Honorary Fellowship of Quality Control in India.
 Further, in 2019, Masaaki Imai was awarded by the Asia Pacific Brands Foundation with "The BrandLaureate Legendary Award".

-After retirement, he has been actively engaged in spreading the Toyota Way in Japan and abroad.
-In 2012, he published a book, Toyota Production System (in Japanese only), a collection of some 50 cases of his own consulting.
 Masaaki Imai’s latest book Strategic KAIZEN™ was published in 2021 and completed the trilogy of his authoritative work on the kaizen approach.

 Massaki Imai died June 12th 2023, 92 years of age.